August was a surprise for one of your TicTocLife authors, Jenni. My little footnote in our July update was a tiny clue that something was coming.

 Our Reader’s Fund seeks to leverage the principles of FIRE to build a lifetime of giving.

-Polls are now open for our next round of candidates: Cancer Prevention Charities.
+Polls are now open for our next round of candidates: Educational Charities.

 Where?
 The United States.